GL4-2021-2022/Big-Data-sheet-cheat/README.md

 Daemons :

 - JobTracker :
-  - Exists in single nodes and divides the work on Mappers and reducers
+  - Exists in single node and divides the work on Mappers and reducers
 - TaskTracker :
   - Executes processing tasks